arianpasquali/python_labs/README.md

 	21 passed in 0.78 seconds ===

-For debuging the output enable standard output:
+In order to debug the output enable standard output:

 	> pytest -s